BYD Qin: Powertrain

-BYD offered three different powertrains for the Qin Pro, including battery electric, plug-in hybrid, and as a conventional gasoline ICE vehicle.
+BYD offered three different powertrains for the Qin Pro, including battery electric, plug-in hybrid, and as a conventional petrol ICE vehicle.

 The plug-in hybrid Qin Pro DM is powered by a 154 hp 1.5-litre turbo, inline four engine combined with a 150 hp electric motor to produce a total of 304 hp.
 The top speed of the Qin Pro DM is 200. km/h and can accelerate from 0 to 100 km/h in 5.9 seconds.

 The battery electric Qin Pro EV features a 69.5 kWh battery in the top version.